 ~ John Warnock

-Once your employees and clients are given access to more consistent, effective, efficient, and optimized communication channels— if managed properly— then it is inevitable that your workflows will improve.
+Once your employees and clients are given access to more consistent, effective, efficient, and optimized communication channels—as long as they’re managed properly—it is inevitable that your workflows will improve.
 In turn, so will your productivity and the experience you provide for your customers.